 To avoid population extinction, organisms need to be able to genetically adapt at a rate that allows them to keep up with the rate of climate change (Gonzalez et al., 2013; Visser, 2008).
 However, we still know little about the drivers and constraints that determine the likelihood and rate of genetic adaptation (Capblancq et al., 2020; Franks & Hoffmann, 2012).
 We call upon the field to capitalize on and strengthen existing examples of genetic adaptation to climate change to fill these major knowledge gaps.
-Here, we gathered 40 empirical examples of species from nine high-level taxa showing genetic adaptation to climate change in wild populations.
+Here, we gathered 40 empirical examples of species from nine high-level taxa with direct evidence of genetic adaptation to climate change in wild populations.
 By assessing the evidence base of genetic adaptation in these studies, we identified key opportunities to investigate the conditions that allow for rapid adaptation to occur.
 Although for several species of animals and plants, there is evidence for a genetic shift that correlates with climate change, there are very few species with robust evidence for genetic adaptation driven by climate change (Table 1).
 The field could thus benefit from supplementing the evidence base of these existing samples to uncover the factors that determine a population's adaptive potential.
 To allow for synthesis and meta-analysis, it is especially important that raw data are made openly available, which many studies have not yet done (N=18, Table 1).
-Moreover, increased spatial and temporal replication are highly needed to find the drivers and constraints underlying the likelihood and rate of adaptation, as well as to prevent erroneous conclusions about the environmental drivers and evolutionary processes underlying the observed phenotypic changes.
-Especially, genomic studies using high-resolution temporal sampling of real-time climate change adaptation would provide important information about the process and rate of evolution, but the field currently lacks such high-resolution temporal genomics studies.
-Finally, our overview of existing examples (Table 1, Fig. S1) can guide the design of long-term monitoring programs to improve taxonomic and ecosystem representation to allow for broader predictions of population responses to climate change across biodiversity, so that we can properly assess whether genetic adaptation to climate change is as rare as our results indicate.
+Moreover, increased spatial and temporal replication are needed to find the drivers and constraints underlying the likelihood and rate of adaptation, as well as to prevent erroneous conclusions about the environmental drivers and evolutionary processes underlying the observed phenotypic changes.
+Especially genomic studies using high-resolution temporal sampling of real-time climate change adaptation would provide important information about the process and rate of evolution, but the field currently lacks such high-resolution temporal genomics studies.
+Finally, our overview of existing examples (Table 1, Fig. 1, Fig. S1) can guide the design of long-term monitoring programs to improve taxonomic and ecosystem representation.
+The additional 69 species we identified that had suggestive evidence of genetic adaptation to climate change are an easy place to start to extend ecological and taxonomic representation allowing for broader predictions of population responses to climate change across biodiversity, so that we can properly assess whether genetic adaptation to climate change is as rare as our results indicate.